 Is critical illness insurance important, and how much critical illness cover do you really need in Singapore?

-The Life Insurance Association (LIA) 2017 Protection Gap Study shows that Singaporean working adults have an average critical illness (CI) coverage of S$59,776.
-In short, an average Singaporean faces an 80% CI protection gap.
+The latest Life Insurance Association (LIA) 2022 Protection Gap Study shows that each Singaporean working adult has an average critical illness (CI) protection gap of 74% or $264,586.

 What is Critical Illness insurance?

 Critical illness (CI) insurance typically insures you for the risk of developing any of the 37 specified critical illnesses defined by the LIA, such as major cancer, heart attack and stroke.